 Erin joined us at Lake Road Animal Hospital in 2008 and has since become our supervising veterinary nurse.
-She has a strong interest in dental therapy for animals and hopes to continue to further her education in this area.
-Erin also contributes to our website, marketing, and technology departments.
 Erin is also active with the Shelter Outreach Services (SOS) which assists with low-cost spay/neuter programs.

-When not working at our hospital, Erin enjoys spending time with her family including her husband, John, and their children, Zane, Hannah, and Lilia.
-They love canoeing on the river and other outdoor activities.
-She and her husband also foster through Rainbow of Hope Animal Rescue as an intern family home before the dogs find their fur-ever homes.
+When not working at our hospital, Erin enjoys spending time with her daughter, Lilia.
+They love kayaking on the lake and other outdoor activities.
 Erin enjoys reading and relaxing with friends, family, and pets and has taken an interest in adult gymnastics.